PerlFFI/FFI-Platypus/README.md

 [https://github.com/Perl5-FFI/FFI-Platypus/pulls](https://github.com/Perl5-FFI/FFI-Platypus/pulls)

 This project is developed using [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
-The project's git repository also comes with the `Build.PL` file necessary for building, testing (and even installing if necessary) without [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
+The project's git repository also comes with the `Makefile.PL` file necessary for building, testing (and even installing if necessary) without [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
 Please keep in mind though that these files are generated so if changes need to be made to those files they should be